Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The Role

-As a Data Analyst, you will support project delivery, assist in managing external stakeholder relationships, and perform high-quality technical work.
-The successful candidate will have a solid foundation in SQL and cloud data warehousing, with strong communication and analytical skills.
+As a Data Analyst, you will maintain and develop KOMI's data warehouse and visualisation infrastructure by performing high-quality technical work.
+The successful candidate will have a solid foundation in SQL, Azure DevOps and cloud data warehousing, with strong communication and analytical skills.

 If you are eager to grow in the data field, enjoy solving complex problems, and excel in working with stakeholders, we want to hear from you!